 - You must purchase your license together in the COUNTY in which you will be married.

-- Even though you purchase a wedding license, it is not valid until the actual wedding ceremony is performed by an “officiant”, and the license is signed and returned by them to the County from which it was purchased.
+- Even though you purchase a license, it is not valid until the actual ceremony is performed by an “officiant”, and the license is signed and returned by them to the County from which it was purchased.

 - Both applicants must be present when applying for the license.